Mario Osbén

 Mario Ignacio Osbén Méndez (14 July 1950 – 7 February 2021) was a Chilean footballer who played as a goalkeeper.
 Nicknamed "El Gato" ("The Cat"), he played for Ñublense, Club de Deportes Concepción, Unión Española, Colo Colo and Cobreloa during his professional career.
-He represented the Chile national team at the 1982 FIFA World Cup, playing all three matches.
-In total he played 36 matches for his country between 1979 and 1988, making his debut on 11 July 1979 in a friendly against Uruguay.
+He played for the Chile national team at the 1982 FIFA World Cup, playing all three matches.
+In total he played 36 matches for his national team between 1979 and 1988, making his debut on 11 July 1979 in a friendly against Uruguay.

+Political career

+Osbén served as councillor for Chiguayante commune in two stints: 2004–2008 and 2012–2016.

 Death

 Osbén died on 7 February 2021 aged 70.
 After suffering a heart attack in Chiguayante, his city of birth, he had been taken to hospital in Concepción where his death was confirmed.